-Azat Miftakhov, mathematician and graduate student of Moscow State University, has been under arrest for over a year and four months without clear reason.
+Azat Miftakhov, mathematician and graduate student of Moscow State University, has been under arrest without clear reason.
 It is declared that Miftakhov has been framed by the Russian government as a result of his anarchist views.

 Miftakhov was unlawfully detained on February 1, 2019 on charges of manufacturing explosives.
 Without being officially arrested, he was held and tortured at the police station by law enforcement officers who beat and threatened to sexually assault him with a screwdriver.

 Miftakhov ultimately did not admit to any wrongdoing.
 It wasn’t until the next day, February 2, 2019, that he was officially detained and sent to a temporary detention facility.
 The court found no evidence to keep Miftakhov in custody; he was released on February 7, 2019 without any charges.

 Right as Miftakhov was leaving the detention facility, he was taken by men in plain clothes and transported to another facility, where he was told that he was being detained for another crime.